-A research and academic program on Fluid Dynamical Systems has been introduced by Rui A. P. Perdigão, entailing his recently developed generalised class of dynamical systems beyond the classical ergodic stochastic-deterministic paradigms.
-Rui’s advances have brought out a unified mathematical physics of complexity and fluids, advancing nonlinear statistical physics, analytical mechanics, functional analysis, theoretical thermodynamics, information theory and differential geometry in a unified framework.
+A research and academic program on Fluid Dynamical Systems has been introduced by Prof. Dr. Rui A. P. Perdigão, entailing his generalised class of dynamical systems beyond the classical ergodic stochastic-deterministic paradigms.
+Rui’s advances have brought out a unified mathematical physics of coevolutionary complexity, bridging nonlinear statistical physics, analytical mechanics, functional analysis, theoretical thermodynamics, information theory and differential geometry in a unified framework.